The electric car and nuclear industry - what's happening?

 Electric car batteries are becoming more efficient

 The development of technology is not limited to batteries for electric cars.
 Their capacity is increasing, with more and more energy packed into one kilogram.
-This leads to a greater range, which, according to Mr Gūis, is one of the most important questions and fears he hears from customers, but there is nothing to fear.
+This results in a greater range, which, according to Mr Gūis, is one of the most important issues and fears he hears from customers, but there is nothing to fear.
 Practically all electric cars with a battery capacity of more than 60 kWh can drive from Vilnius to Palanga on a single charge.
 Another important aspect is that the batteries are gradually becoming cheaper, which is particularly important as they are one of the most expensive components, often accounting for up to half the price of an electric car.

 It is also important to know that the law protects consumers’ rights and that when you buy an electric car, the manufacturer will give you a warranty period of 8 years or 160 000 km, whichever comes first.
-The battery’s efficiency cannot drop below 70% during that period.
-Once this has been reached, you should already be thinking about replacing the battery, as the battery becomes unpredictable (e.g. from a 20% battery life to 0% can be faster than normal).
-However, used batteries are not discarded.
-They can serve as emergency energy sources (in case of power failure) or as energy storage, e.g. for solar modules.
-They can also be recycled and used in new electric car models.
+The battery’s efficiency must not drop below 70% during this period.
+Once this is reached, you should already be thinking about replacing the battery, as the battery becomes unpredictable (e.g. from 20% battery life to 0% battery life faster than normal).

 And how can you cover longer distances more easily?